Master of Arts in Educational Leadership

 EDL 579.
 Collective and Interest-based Bargaining.
 2 Hours.

-Issues involved with bargaining rights relative to the educational workplace.
-The course will include a discussion of the legal rights and responsibilities of employers and employees under the Illinois Educational Labor Relations Act and strategies such as interest based bargaining will be highlighted.
+This course is designed to acquaint students with issues involved with collective bargaining rights and responsibilities relative to the educational workplace.
+The course will include a discussion of the legal rights and responsibilities of employers and employees under the Illinois Educational Labor Relations Act.
+Bargaining strategies and approaches will be highlighted.

 EDL 580.
 Teacher, Parent, and Student Rights.
 2 Hours.